AdobeDocs/audience-manager.en/help/using/features/addressable-audiences.md

 * [!UICONTROL Segment Addressable Audiences] is based on segment qualifications *for your own first-party data, plus second and third-party data*.
 This metric provides a granular, more accurate view of your addressable audiences in a targeting platform.

-## Causes of Low Match Rates for Addressable Audiences {#concept_E89224D00653469A933355160EE667CE}
+## Causes of Low Match Rates for [!UICONTROL Addressable Audiences] {#concept_E89224D00653469A933355160EE667CE}

-Common elements responsible for low Addressable Audience match rates or discrepancies in reported numbers.
+Common elements responsible for low [!UICONTROL Addressable Audience] match rates or discrepancies in reported numbers.

 <!-- addressable-audiences.xml -->